 7. Experience history - Sonoma County is ...

 • The birthplace of California’s wine industry.
 Self-proclaimed count Agoston Haraszthy brought cuttings from 165 of the greatest European vineyards to California.
 Considered one of the pioneersof the California wine industry, Haraszthy founded Buena Vista Winery and promoted vine planting over much of Northern California.

 • Home of the northernmost and last Spanish-Mexican mission built along California’s historic El Camino Real.

 • The location of the Bear Flag Revolt, which transferred ownership of California from Mexico to the United States.
 Gen. Vallejo’s home, barracks, and the Mission San Francisco Solano are all part of the Sonoma State Historic Park.

-• The settlement of Fort Ross was established by the Russian-American Company, a commercial hunting and trading company.
+• The coastal site of Fort Ross, a settlement established by the Russian-American Company, a commercial hunting and trading company.
 It was the southernmost Russian outpost in North America and, in 2012, celebrated the bicentennial of its founding.

-• Petaluma, one of the oldest cities in California, has one of the best-preserved historic downtown areas, which is on the National Register of Historic Places.
+• Petaluma, one of the oldest cities in California, with one of the best-preserved historic downtown areas (it's on the National Register of Historic Places).
 Victorian homes and iron-front buildings surround this charming riverfront town.

-• Jack London, author of “The Call of the Wild” and “White Fang,” was a pioneer in the world of commercial magazine fiction and was one of the first Americans to make a lucrative career exclusively from writing.
-Visit his final home and ranch that is now a state park.
+• Jack London, author of “The Call of the Wild” and “White Fang,” a pioneer in the world of commercial magazine fiction, and one of the first Americans to make a lucrative career exclusively from writing.
+Visit his final home and ranch, now a state park.

 8. Enjoy a wide variety of recreational activities

 9. Ride a bike

 Sonoma County is known as a cyclist’s paradise – 1,400 miles of secondary roads and off-road bike trails.
 Go all out, attacking tough climbs or cycling from winery to winery on a tasting tour; Sonoma County offers you the best cycling experience in Wine Country.

 10. Discover a vibrant arts scene